 The original design ganged 2 op amps to drive the speakers in mono.
 The new designs drove the speakers with 2 op amps in stereo.
 The original design used cascaded 10x amplifiers for the mic preamp.
 The new designs used a single 100x amplifier for the preamp.
 As in the original design, a voltage follower was required to keep signals emitted by the phone's microphone input from feeding into the board's microphone preamp.

-The original design regulated 12V down to 5V.
-The new design uses unregulated 4.2V from a battery which lasts 24 hours.
-The standby current is only 5mA.
-Peaks get it up to 20mA.
+The new designs used unregulated 4.2V from a lipo.
+The standby current was only 5mA.
+Peaks got it up to 20mA.
 It took a lot of bodging to adjust the phone volume.
-The 5k's double the phone's volume, giving the phone's internal volume control enough room.
-The only adjustment is the microphone volume.
+The original design had separate speaker & mic volumes.
+The new designs had only a mic volume.

 New designs suffered from the power amplifier driving the headphones being in the same package as the preamp for the microphone.
 The cross talk between op-amps was causing feedback.
 A new design using 2 packages tried to fix the problem, but still suffered from feedback.

 Another problem was replacing the headphone's TRS connectors with molex connectors may have caused louder glitches, enhancing the feedback....